-Adolescent Young Adult (AYA) Cancer Program aims to meet the unique needs of adolescent and young adult cancer patients ages 15 to 39.
-The AYA program at RPCI reaches far beyond your current treatment-related issues, and looks to the future with promise and hope.
+Young Adult Cancer Program aims to meet the unique needs of adolescent and young adult cancer patients ages 15 to 39.
+The Young Adult Cancer Program at Roswell Park reaches far beyond your current treatment-related issues, and looks to the future with promise and hope.
 We are here to listen without judgment, offer our support, and address the issues specific to your needs.
 Clubs and support groups for young people include:

 - Camp Good Days and Special Times hosts a camping retreat for young adults who have been touched by cancer.
 This unique program allows you to bring a guest and provides a positive, social atmosphere.